mapbox/protozero/README.md

 ## Tests

 Minimal right now.
-To see how to extract the layer names from a vector tile run:
+To see how to extract the layer names from [a vector tile](https://github.com/mapbox/vector-tile-spec) run:

-    make test
+    make clean && make test